divercefi/whitepaper/README.md

 This business whitepaper introduces the DeFi solutions and services CryptoEasy intends to offer its users via its web/ mobile application interface, its partners, and its unique DeFi utility token - *EASY*.
 It also contains technical requirements and concepts, nevertheless, technical aspects and implementation will be the focus of a later dedicated technical whitepaper.

-The ambition of CryptoEasy is to become the **leading open DeFi platform** on Tezos with its unique value proposition offering **exposure** to **personalized multi-asset portfolios,** thus going beyond more traditional DeFi components (e.g., staking pools, farms, etc.).
+The ambition of CryptoEasy is to become the **leading open DeFi ecosystem** on Tezos with its unique value proposition offering **exposure** to **personalized multi-asset portfolios,** thus going beyond more traditional DeFi components (e.g., staking pools, farms, etc.).

 ## Introduction